Why Inference in Large Models Becomes Decomposable After Training: Mathematical Background

 \begin{proof}

-(1) This is a fundamental result in graph theory and transitive-closure theory, corresponding to the classical theorem: if there exists a path between two nodes, then there exists a path of length at most $n-1$.
-The idea is as follows: if there exists a path from $v_p$ to $v_q$ of length greater than $n-1$, then the path must contain repeated nodes.
-By removing the intermediate segments between repeated nodes, one obtains a path of length at most $n-1$.
+(1) A basic theorem in graph theory and the theory of transitive closure.
+It corresponds to the graph-theoretic result that if a path exists between two vertices, then there exists a path of length at most $n-1$.

+Proof idea: if there exists a path from $v_p$ to $v_q$ whose length exceeds $n-1$, then the path must contain repeated vertices.
+Removing the intermediate segment between repeated vertices yields a path whose length does not exceed $n-1$.